 You can download copies of my publications by following the links below.

-Forthcoming in Pacifism, Politics, and Feminism: Intersections and Innovations, edited by Jennifer Kling, in Brill Publishing's Philosophy of Peace series.
+Pacifism, Politics, and Feminism: Intersections and Innovations, edited by Jennifer Kling.
+Leiden, The Netherlands: Brill Rodopi.

 I argue that silencing (the act of preventing someone from communicating, broadly construed) can be an act of both interpersonal and institutional violence.
 My argument has two main steps.
 First, I follow others in analyzing violence as violation of integrity and show that undermining someone’s capacities as a knower can be such a violation.
 Second, I argue that silencing someone can violate their epistemic capacities in that way.
 I conclude by exploring when silencing someone might be morally justifiable, even if doing so is an act of violence.